Supreme Court sides with high school cheerleader in free-speech dispute over profane Snapchat rant

-“It might be tempting to dismiss B. L.’s words as unworthy of the robust First Amendment protections discussed herein,” Justice Stephen G. Breyer wrote in his 11-page majority opinion.
+“It might be tempting to dismiss B. L.’s words as unworthy of the robust First Amendment protections discussed herein,” Justice Stephen G. Breyer wrote in his 11-page majority opinion, using the initials of the minor in question.

 “But sometimes it is necessary to protect the superfluous in order to preserve the necessary.”